-These Oven Baked Fish Tacos with Smoky Chipotle Sauce are bursting with flavour.
-The fish has a nice crispy coating, there’s lots of fresh toppings, like avocado, red cabbage and onion & it’s all topped off with a spicy and smoky chipotle sauce.
+These Oven Baked Fish Tacos are bursting with flavour!
+The fish has a nice crispy coating, there’s lots of fresh toppings & it’s all topped off with a spicy and smoky chipotle sauce recipe.
+Plus, these baked fish tacos are on the table in under 25 minutes!

 Hey everyone!
 Happy taco Tuesday!
 Today I’m bringing you easy, oven baked fish tacos.
 These are unreal.
 The sauce is the bomb dot com.
 The think I could honestly tip the entire batch of sauce on my head & pour it into my pie hole and call it a day.
 Seriously.
 But that would be waaaay inappropriate and then there would be none left for the tacos and that would be a shame.